 If you were a fan of the popular Speedo LZR Racer X then I can highly recommend this suit as it is much better than that suit and also comes with some cool new features and technologies built-in.

 In terms of how this suit stacks up against other brands like Arena and TYR, I definitely think that it’s way up there.
 Is it the best?
-To be honest, I won’t be able to tell you since each suit is unique, but I can assure you that this suit is going to be more than enough for any swimmer- professional or not.
+To be honest, I won’t be able to tell you since each suit is unique, but I can assure you that this suit will be more than enough for any swimmer- professional or not.